 Discuss your charitable intentions with your estate planning team to ensure that your philanthropic goals are included as part of your plan.

 Your prior estate planning may have emphasized federal estate tax savings because of the much lower applicable exclusion amount and traditionally higher federal estate tax rates.
 Changes in the federal tax law make it increasingly important to focus on the income tax consequences of estate planning in addition to the estate tax consequences.
-For estates still subject to federal estate tax, the federal estate tax rate is 40%, much lower than in prior years, when the federal estate tax rate was as high as 55%.
-These rates must be compared with the top federal income tax rates of 39.6% on ordinary income and 20% on long-term capital gains and qualified dividends, plus a 3.8% Medicare net investment income tax.
+For estates still subject to federal estate tax, the federal estate tax rate is 40%.
+These rates must be compared with the top federal income tax rates of 37% on ordinary income and 20% on long-term capital gains and qualified dividends, plus a 3.8% Medicare net investment income tax.

 Does your existing life insurance policy still make sense, both from an estate planning and a financial planning perspective?
 Is the policy performing as expected?
 Is the policy still competitive with what is available in the marketplace today?
 Do you own your policy outright or should it be owned by a trust?
 Many people purchase life insurance and continue paying the premiums for many years, even though their financial picture has changed dramatically.